rcnfinance/rcn-docs/docs/pay.md

 sidebar_label: Pay loan
 ---

 The point of entry to pay a loan is the Debt Engine.
-This contract allows any address to pay the debt of a borrower, totally or partially.
+This fucntion allows any address to pay the debt of a borrower, totally or partially.

 The sender address of the payment transaction should have enough funds to pay for the amount entered.